What Does Elk Taste Like?

 While neither wild nor farm-raised elk is noticeably tough or difficult to eat, wild elk may be a tiny bit tougher.
 This is simply due to the nature of more room to roam and needed to escape predators.
 Overall, wild elk, like farm-raised, is lean but tender.

-Related Posts What Does Cornstarch Taste Like?
-A Comprehensive Guide to Its Flavor Profile
+Related Posts What Does Octopus Taste Like?

 Farm-Raised Elk